-- select the correct materials to use, such as composite materials, timber, alloy and steel
+- select the correct building materials to use, such as composite materials, timber, alloy and steel

-- build interior/exterior cabinetry
+- build interior/exterior boat cabinetry

 Skills and knowledge

-- knowledge of different boat building methods
+- different boat building methods

-- carpentry and engineering skills
+- carpentry and engineering

-- practical skills such as electrical wiring, plumbing and painting
+- electrical wiring, plumbing and painting

-- an awareness of safe working practises
+- safe working practices

-- knowledge of trends in boat design.
+- trends in boat design.